You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Through research, I found that the majority of women were either donating or discarding their unwanted maternity wear; however, with the over-saturation of charity shop notions, most clothing passed on is actually then placed in landfill.

-My concepts have always been heavily inspired by the society around me.
+My concepts have always been heavily inspired by society.
 With a problem-solving mindset, I have always loved and been inspired by reading; how books have the power to expand your imagination, create empathy and raise questions.
 I always aim for my work to create similar feelings and give a space for people to think and feel something new.

 Plans after degree